costalago/examples/backend/spring/interconnections/Readme.md

 - The path finding algorithm is recursive.
 An iterative version would be faster and use less memory.

-- The calls to the schedules API can be cached, that would make the service even faster at the expense of some memory.
+- The calls to the schedules API can be cached, that would make the service faster for repetitive or similar queries at the expense of some memory.